What Is The Washington State Long Term Care Tax?

 How much will it cost me to contribute to the WA Cares Fund?

 Washington employees will pay $0.58 per $100.00 of their wages.
 Thus, for every $100 a Washington employee earns, they will pay $0.58 for the rest of their career.

 Can I cancel my LTC policy after I’ve been approved for the opt-out?

 No. You should not cancel your policy after you have been approved for the opt-out.
-The WA LTC tax is a payroll tax, and employers have to maintain records of all employees paying into or opting out of the payroll tax.
+The WA LTC tax is a payroll tax, and employers must maintain records of all employees paying or opting out of the payroll tax.
 Therefore, employees must prove to every new employer that they have coverage and approved opt-out documentation.
-Currently, the state legislation does not reflect a penalty for canceling after opting out.
+The state legislation does not reflect a penalty for canceling after opting out.
 However, legislation and rules can change in the future, which could lead to a retroactive tax penalty if the LTC policy is canceled.

 Is long-term care insurance required in Washington State?